Kamalpreet70/Solar-Irradiance-Forecasting-system/README.md

 # Solar Irradiance Forecasting System

 This project forecasts solar irradiance using various machine-learning models.
+Our research develops a CNN-LSTM with Bayesian optimization using an attention mechanism for day-ahead hourly solar irradiance forecasting.
+This model integrates various meteorological attributes and spatial relationships to enhance accuracy, leveraging spatial and temporal data to provide reliable forecasts.

 ## Data
 For this project, solar irradiance data was collected from NASA's POWER PROJECT, specifically tailored to the geographical location of Jalandhar, Punjab, India.